Counselling and Psychotherapy

 Booking and Fees

-I offer a free initial telephone consultation for new clients, it is important we both feel we can work together, the session allows you to ask any questions you have and I can talk you through the therapy that I offer.
+I offer a free initial telephone consultation for new clients and a reduced fee first session for £35 for 50 minutes, it is important we both feel we can work together, the session allows you to ask any questions you have and I can talk you through the therapy that I offer.

 Click below to contact me on: